For over six months I was very sick by my standards.

 So in essence you can do whatever you want.
 Apart of causing suffering of course.

-The “real self” can access all of those at any time, anywhere or in other words here and now.
+The “real self” can be all of those at any time, anywhere or in other words here and now.
+You are enough as you are.

 It’s easy to say but harder to practice.
 As an individual I’m still not yet fully there.